KogovsekZan93/Physics/fit-differentiate-integrate/README.md

 X variable.

 # The tutorials
-The tutorials file provides the three tutorials for estimating the value of the f function, its definite or indefinite integral, or its derivative, respectively.
+The tutorials folder provides the three tutorials for estimating the value of the f function, its definite or indefinite integral, or its derivative, respectively.
 Each tutorial contains pages with instructions, each followed by one or more block of code, each